 A “No Makeup” Makeup application requires a lot more makeup than you might think!
 There is a difference between wearing no makeup and using makeup to create the illusion of fantastic skin and naturally contoured features.
 There are a lot of times that I won’t wear any makeup, for example when I am running errands or hanging out with friends, but for work I always like to go the extra mile so that I feel like my most confident self.
 This is a look I like to wear to work when I don’t want to look “made up”.

-Primer- I used a one use sample of the Hourglass Ambient Light Correcting Primer.
+Primer I used a one use sample of the Hourglass Ambient Light Correcting Primer.
 I’ve got to say… I really don’t like it.
 Firstly, I found the shade mood light to be waaaay to pink for my skin.
 Second, I didn’t like the way it applied at all.
 It didn’t spread well, and dried in a rough cakey layer even though I applied it in a thin layer.
 Third, It didn’t go well with my foundation or blending sponge.
-When I used my wet beauty sponge the primer got a little bit goopy on several parts of my face.
+When I used my wet beauty sponge the primer pilled.

-Foundation- For foundation I used my Dr. G BB Cream.
+Foundation For foundation I used Dr. G BB Cream.
 If you are palest shade of foundation pale like me with neutral undertones this shade is perfect.
 For everyone else, I’m sorry, it only comes in one shade!
-I applied this all over my face & neck with a stippling brush and then blended it out with my sponge.
+I applied it all over my face & neck with a stippling brush and then blended it out with a sponge.

-Bronzer & Blush- I went into the contours of my cheeks, my forehead and chin with Arbonne Bronzer.
+Bronzer & Blush I contoured my cheeks, my forehead and jawline with Arbonne Bronzer.
 It didn’t have a fancy name when I bought it, maybe it does now.
-I always tap out my brush before I apply so I can control the amount of bronzing that goes on.
+I always tap out my brush before I apply so I can control the amount of product that goes on.
 Next I swept a tiny bit of e.l.f.
 Baked Blush in Peachy Keen across the apples of my cheeks.

 Do you prefer no makeup, or the “no makeup” look?
 Thanks for reading everyone!
-If you enjoyed this post please support me by liking this post!
-To keep up with new content remember to click that follow button.
+If you enjoyed this post please support me by liking this post and clicking the follow button!
 You can also find me at these links on Instagram & Twitter!
-Comment your usernames below and I’ll follow your social media accounts back! ❤